snackCake/docs/Broadleaf-Concepts/Payment/Creating-a-Payment-Gateway-Module.md

 - Implement the `PaymentGatewayTransparentRedirectService`
 - Create a Thymeleaf Processor Extension Handler that extends `AbstractTRCreditCardExtensionHandler`.
 This will dynamically change a Credit Card Form (see `TransparentRedirectCreditCardFormProcessor`) on the checkout page and changes its ACTION URL and append any gateway specific hidden fields to that form.
 - Create a Thymeleaf Expression Extension Handler that extends `AbstractPaymentGatewayFieldExtensionHandler`.
 This will dynamically change any HTML field `name` attributes to be those that are expected from the gateway.
+- If the Payment Gateway requires the Credit Card Type (e.g. Visa, Mastercard, etc...) be sent along with the Credit Card Number and the Expiry Date.
+Implement the `CreditCardTypesExtensionHandler` to add the code/card type map to your Thymeleaf evaluation model.

 ## Example Gateway